Make Beef Wellington on a Budget with Butcher's Secret Cut!

 - Apr 2

 Beef Wellington is a showstopping classic, but it can easily cost upwards of $100 if made with tenderloin and expensive pate.
-It costs around $25 (for 4 servings) when made with the Teres Major (Petite Tender) cut.
+This recipe costs around $25 (for 4 servings) when made with the Teres Major (Petite Tender) cut.

 Understanding the Teres Major Cut

-Let’s take a moment to appreciate the Teres Major cut, also known as "shoulder tender."
+Let’s take a moment to appreciate the Teres Major cut, known as "shoulder tender."
 This hidden gem hails from the chuck area of the cow and offers a fantastic combination of tenderness and flavor.
 While beef filet can cost upwards of $25 per pound, Teres Major typically ranges from $8 to $12 per pound, making it a much more accessible option.
+(Look at Wild Fork Foods, which ships nationwide in the U.S. and parts of Canada.
+They sell two shoulder tenders for $7.98 per pound --see complete information later in this post.)
 It does need a little work to be ideal for Beef Wellington, however, since it is a little longer and thinner than a filet.

 This versatile cut is excellent for roasting, grilling, or, as we're doing today, making Beef Wellington.
 When cooked properly, it can rival the taste and tenderness of pricier cuts.
 However, when making Beef Wellington, you need a fairly thick cut so that the pastry will be golden and delicious while the beef remains a lovely medium rare.
 To solve this problem, double up two teres major pieces and tie them together with butcher's twine or food-grade string.
 Trim off the very ends as they taper off.
 This creates a roast that resembles a traditional center-cut tenderloin very closely.
 Wrap it in plastic wrap and refrigerate for at least 2 hours or overnight.

 No TV chef is more synonymous with Beef Wellington than Gordon Ramsay.
-On his Hell's Kitchen television series, a young chef often struggles with the Wellington and faces the consequences.
+On his Hell's Kitchen television series, the young chefs often struggle to cook the Wellingtons and face the consequences.
 But you can avoid all the pitfalls of Wellingtons if you follow this step-by-step guide.
-The best part is that you'll be able to make this tender and delicious Wellington for a fraction of the cost.
+The best part is that you can make this tender and delicious Wellington for a fraction of the cost.

 Ingredients You'll Need (Cost $25-30 for 4 servings)